A few broadcast gubbins available for sale – if they are listed here, they are still available!

 - External Input 1+2 Connector with short trailing phono sockets (to route “off-air” and/or a post-processor feed back to your cans/speakers)

-This is a recently-built unit made from a spare box I had left over from my Mk2 design.
-The Mk1 was a black square plastic box and the Mk3 is the silver aluminium type.
-I still use 2 of these in my studio: 1 for Playout and the other handles LED “On-Air” displays and coloured RGB strip-lights, they sit on the computer shelf, run 24/7 and are largely forgotten about!
+I still use 2 of these boxes in my own studio: 1 for Playout and the other handles LED “On-Air” displays and coloured RGB strip-lights, they sit on the computer shelf, run 24/7 and are largely forgotten about.

 *For reasons unknown, the “joystick” device is NOT recognised by Broadcast Radio’s Myriad v5/v6 “Hardware Service”.